On the images of the Galois representations attached to certain RAESDC automorphic representations of $\mbox{GL}_n(\mathbb{A}_{\mathbb{Q}})$: Study of the images II (non geometric cases)

-Then to prove Theorem \ref{rib} we just need to show that the image of $\overline{\rho}_\ell$ is not of class $\mathcal{S}$.
+Then to prove Theorem \ref{rib} we just need to show that the image of $\overline{\rho}_\ell$ is not contained in a maximal subgroup of class $\mathcal{S}$ of $\GSp_n(\F_{\ell^s})$ (resp. of $\GO^+_n(\F_{\ell^s})$) for some $s$ dividing $r$.
 According to Chapter 4 and 5 of $\cite{BHR13}$, at least in dimension smaller than or equal to 12, the groups of class $\mathcal{S}$ are divided in two classes as follows.
 We say that a group $G$ of class $\mathcal{S}$ lies in the \emph{class of defining characteristic}, denoted by $\mathcal{S}_2$, if $G^\infty$ is isomorphic to a group of Lie type in characteristic $\ell$, and $G$ lies in the \emph{class of cross characteristic}, denoted by $\mathcal{S}_1$, otherwise.
-For a fixed dimension the set of orders of the cross characteristic groups is bounded above.
-In contrast, the groups in defining characteristic have unbounded order.
+For a fixed dimension the set of orders of the cross characteristic groups is bounded above independently of $\ell$.
+In contrast, the groups in defining characteristic have unbounded order as $\ell$ varies.

 Now we are ready to give the proof of Theorem \ref{rib}, which will be given by considering the following two cases: